Kratovo, North Macedonia: Culture

 Kratovo is known for its many reminders from the past.
 One of its symbols are its stone towers.
 Once there were twelve of them, but now there are only six towers remaining (Saat or Clock Tower, Simić, Krstev, Eminbeg, Zlatković and Hadži Kostov Tower).
 The towers were built in late Middle Ages, starting from late 14th century and were used not only for protection but also as storage rooms.

 The Kratovo bridges are another characteristic of this town made by old masters.

-The town has unique and interesting architecture from the 19th century and a unique Art gallery of children's drawings, with pictures by Kratovo children which have won numerous prizes at different international exhibitions.
+The town has unique architecture from the 19th century and a unique Art gallery of children's drawings, with pictures by Kratovo children which have won numerous prizes at different international exhibitions.

 Currently many organizations are working on rebuilding the city.
 One of the most valiant of these efforts comes from the University of Florida Engineering Without Borders program who are currently working on the development of a sustainable solid waste system to aid the efforts of North Macedonia in attaining recognition in the European Union.

 Language

-Situated in the north, the locals traditionally speak in the Kumanovo-Kratovo dialect of Macedonian language.
+Situated in the north, the locals traditionally speak in the Kumanovo-Kratovo dialect of the Macedonian language.